NadiaLozovaia/fullstackopen/part4/README.md

 - Token authentication, using JWT, problems of Token-based authentication

 Exercises:
-There is a blog list application with a form for adding blogs.
+There is a backend of a blog list application.
 - Add unit tests and API tests for the application.
 - Add user part to the application, token authentication and creation new notes for the authorized users.